greg-raven/Uncommon-Sense/_posts/2023-06-11-power-is-the-prize.md

 layout: post
 categories:
 - corruption
+tags:
-tag: 'Oliver Wendell Holmes Jr.'
+- Oliver Wendell Holmes Jr.
 ---

 The only prize much cared for by the powerful is power.